thijmen38/Earthy-Group2/docs/design.md

 *Fig: Wall tessellations*

 <div style="text-align: justify">
-Though a computational method was used for the roofs, for the walls we opted a manual approach.
+Though a computational method was used for the roofs, for the walls we opted for a manual approach.
 The meshes for the walls were generated using the initial divisions of the roof mesh.
 The intersecting points between the roof and the wall determined the mesh lines for the walls.
 These mesh lines became the guideline for the division of the arched opening in the wall.
 A similar mesh logic was applied in the wall meshing as done for the roof meshes; constant quad split and triangulation method.
-Once the walls with the openings were meshed, walls without openings followed the mesh lines of the later.
-After the initial meshing of the walls, they were imported to weaverbird in grasshopper to sub divide the initial meshes and make the meshes more coarse and match them with the roof meshes.
+Once the walls with the openings meshed, walls without openings followed the mesh lines of the latter.
+After the initial meshing of the walls, they were imported to weaverbird in grasshopper to subdivide the initial meshes and make the meshes more coarse and match them with the roof meshes.
 </div>

 ### Simplification